-The condenser fan within your HVAC system has a set temperature that is safe for it to operate at, usually written on the side of the motor name tag.
+The air conditioner (AC) condenser fan motor has a set temperature that is safe for it to operate at, usually written on the side of the motor name tag.
 Most condenser fan motors have been designed to operate at temperatures up to around 150F.
 When there is something wrong with the fan motor, it can overheat and cause problems with the HVAC system.

 What Does a Condenser Fan Motor Do?

 A condenser fan motor is part of your HVAC system that is located within the condensing unit.
 This unit also consists of the compressor and condenser coil.
 The outdoor unit works to keep the air conditioning unit cool when it is running.
 The condenser fan motor is what runs to turn the fan blades and blow air across the condenser coil, where it cools the refrigerant from a hot gas into a liquid.
 Maintaining the condenser fan motor can help to prolong the life of the AC compressor.

 There are a few likely causes that are to blame when a condenser fan motor overheats.
 They include:

 - A bad motor.
 If this is the cause and the motor is new, check the warranty to see if you can get a replacement at no charge.

 - Incorrectly sized motor.
 Check the manufacturer’s recommendations for ensuring the right sized motor.

 - Overamping.
 This can be due to either the wrong start run capacitor being installed, or from an incorrectly sized fan blade.
 Replacing the capacitor and/or fan blade with the correct one should solve the problem.

 - Poor airflow.
 Not having the fan blades installed in a correct position can result in a lack of airflow and cause the motor to overheat.

 - Lack of maintenance.
 If the motor has not been lubricated, or the unit kept clean, this can lead to overheating problems.